urbaman/HomeLab/Kubernetes/Database/Postgresql/readme.md

 kubectl apply -n pgadmin.yaml
 ```

-You'll probably need to go through the password resetting tool, then
+You'll probably need to go through the password resetting tool, then it will ask for the postgres user password (select to save it)